- Name of service - National Trading Standards Scams Team

 Local Authority Trading Standards services, law enforcement agencies and data processors who act on our behalf, and Cifas.

 Automated decision making (when computers make any decisions about you)

 We do not use automated decision making

 Personal data being sent or processed outside of the UK and EU

-SCC uses third party suppliers to manage documents, some of which operate outside of the EEA.
+SCC uses third party suppliers to manage documents, some of which operate outside of the UK.
 In respect of all of these suppliers, SCC takes steps to ensure data security.

 All of the third-party suppliers used by the NTS Scams Team are either based in the EEA or the USA or a territory in respect of which a declaration of adequacy has been made by the EU Commission.
-In the event that we should use a supplier not falling within these categories, we shall consider their security arrangements and only use the supplier if we believe them to be adequate.
+In the event that we should use a supplier not falling within these categories, we shall only use the supplier if appropriate safeguards are in place.

 Retention of data

 Data will be retained for six years plus current year.
 After this date data is then anonymised from the NTS Scams Team's systems.

 For further information on our privacy notices, please see information and privacy.